-With our Dermagenesis machine delivers a medical grade Microdermabrasion treatment.
+At Cheshire Lasers we have a Dermagenesis machine it delivers a medical grade Microdermabrasion treatment.
 Unlike treatments in beauty salons, we are able to remove the entire layer of the stratus corneum if needed.
-This procedure is usually performed on the face, chest, neck, arms or hands.
+This procedure can be performed on the face, chest, neck, arms or hands.

 This enables us to treat various skin conditions as well as improve the appearance of your skin.

-Microdermabrasion is a general term used when tiny rough grains are used to buff away the top surface layer of skin.
+Microdermabrasion is when tiny rough grains are used to buff away the top surface layer of skin.
 Many different products and treatments use this method, including medical procedures, salon treatments and creams and scrubs that you apply yourself at home.

 With microdermabrasion you remove or break up the stratum corneum, the body interprets that as a mild injury and rushes to replace the lost skin cells with new and healthy ones.
 In the first hour after treatment, this causes mild edema (swelling) and erythema (redness).
 Depending on the individual, these side effects can last anywhere from an hour to two days.